kionell/osu-parsers/README.md

 import { ScoreDecoder } from 'osu-parsers'

 const path = 'path/to/your/file.osr';

-const parseReplay = true; // This is optional.
+// This is optional and true by default. const parseReplay = true;

 const decoder = new ScoreDecoder();